 Before there was sound, there was music.
 In film, at least.
 Music has always been ubitiquitous in film, dating back to the early days of cinema: public screenings in the late 19th-century.
 In fact, movies' use of a musical backdrop predates the advent of synchronized sound in "talkies" by over 30 years.

-And as vital as music is for most films, it's hard to pinpoint a single genre for which it is more indispensable than horror.
+And as vital as it is for most films, it's hard to name a genre for which music is more vital than horror.
 Furnishing tone, pacing, characterization, atmosphere, and so much more, a well-done horror soundtrack can become synonymous with its movie... and with fear itself.
 There are hundreds of worthy, spine-tingling entries, but here are 13 horror movie soundtracks we think you should know.
 [Jump to playlist]

 1. Bernhard Kaun: Frankenstein (1931)